-- 1. A municipal council must strive within its capacity to achieve the objectives set out in section 152 of the Constitution, - A municipal council must annually review - (a) the needs of the community; - (b) its priorities to meet those needs; - (c) its process for involving the community; - (d) its organizational and delivery mechanisms for meeting the needs of the community; and - (e) its overall performance in achieving the objectives referred to in subsection (1) - 3.
-A municipal council must develop mechanisms to consult the community organizations in performing its functions and exercising its powers.
+- 1. A municipal council must strive within its capacity to achieve the objectives set out in section 152 of the Constitution, - 2.
+A municipal council must annually review - (a) the needs of the community; - (b) its priorities to meet those needs; - (c) its process for involving the community; - (d) its organizational and delivery mechanisms for meeting the needs of the community; and - (e) its overall performance in achieving the objectives referred to in subsection (1) - 3.
+A municipal council must develop mechanisms to consult the community and community organizations in performing its functions and exercising its powers.

 The reality is that the municipality, according to the Constitution of RSA, must amongst others provide sustainable services to its community.
-However, given the dire financial position of Kopanong Local Municipality it becomes a challenge to meet this objective unless we receive financial assistance from the Free State Provincial Government as well as National Government.
+However, at the beginning of my term of office, the municipality was in a dire financial position, it became a challenge to run the day to day activities of Kopanong, to also implement planned projects we are aware of the fact that our plans are based on projected budget rather than the actual budget.